vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/events.md

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/user.svg" width="20" height="20"> My Profile

-Click "My Profile" link in the top right corner to view following options -
 * Events
   - Click "Events" to view all events.
 * Calendar
   - Click "Calendar" to view an event calendar with dates listed.
 With each date prominently shown on the calendar, this will provide you with a visual depiction of the events.
+* Sponsors
+  - Click "Sponsors" to view a listing of sponsorship collateral.
+* Channels
+  - Click "Channels" to view a listing of short videos.
+* Blog
+  - Click "Blog" to view a listing of informative blog postings.
 * Sign Out
   - Click "Sign Out" to log out from the device.